Quick resume guide with resume templates, resume examples, and expert tips on how to write a resume fast.

 - Use a resume font like 10–12pt Arial or Garamond.

-- Write professional resume sections like Heading, Summary, Experience, Education, and Skills.
+- Write professional resume sections like Heading, Summary of Qualifications, Experience, Education, and Skills.

 - Save it as a PDF resume.
 That’s the approved format and yes, ATS can read them.